hiracky16/dataform-osmosis/README.md

 ## Features

 - **Synchronize SQLX with BigQuery**: Automatically update column information from the actual BigQuery tables.
-- **Column Reordering**: Reorder columns in SQLX files to match the actual order of columns in BigQuery tables.
 - **Inherit Column Descriptions**: Inherit column descriptions from tables referenced in SQLX files, based on column names.

 ## Installation